KaveIO/KaveToolbox/README.md

   * Default will not overwrite existing packages
   * Default configurations are well-tested, read all the configurations from config/kavedefaults.py
   * To override configurations, create a simple python file in /etc/kave/CustomInstall.py
+  * To override pip requirements, create and edit the fine /etc/kave/requirements.txt
   * this python should be used to logically overwrite any property of a service appearing in kavedefaults.py and will not be over-written on re-install/upgrade
   * For an example and more information call ./kavetoolbox/scripts/KaveInstall --help